GerlechJen/Credit_Risk_Analysis/README.md

 In our first four models our accuracy score is not as high as the ensemble classifiers and the recall in the oversampling/undersampling/mixed models is low as well.
 Typically in your models you want a good balance of recall and precision which is why I recommend the ensemble classifiers over the first four models.
 It appears that the Easy Ensemble had the best balance of all the models because of it's high accuracy score and good balance of precision and recall scores.

-I would advise against using any of these algorithms, as it would put creditors as too great of risk being unable to accurately predict who the high-risk clients/debtors would be.
+Even when it's balanced accuracy and average F-score were above 90%, it's F-score for high-risk prediction was no better than 0.16.
+In the end, I would advise against using any of these algorithms, as it would put creditors as too great of risk being unable to accurately predict who the high-risk clients/debtors would be.